CHENNAI

 every inch of space is gainfully and commercially used up.
 Terraced houses were

-the norm earlier with more than one floor being rare then.
+the norm earlier, with more than one floor being rare then.
 High-rise

 detached families with people shunning and spurning the joint family system - a